Your IP:

 What Google knows about me?

 Google collects a lot of information about you, mostly from your Google activity history.
-When you search on Google, they collect the following data:
+So if you sometimes ask yourself the question “What Google knows about me?” then the following list will finally shed some light on this:

 • Personal information, including your name, phone number, gender, date of birth